Best Places to Travel After the Coronavirus Quarantine

 Traveler requirments:

-• Present certified proof of a negative COVID-19 test within 48 hours of boarding flight.
+• Present certified proof of a negative Covid-19 test within 48 hours of boarding flight.

 • Undergo temperature checks upon arrival.